 For all employers, a legally sound, comprehensive employment contract is essential – not just for legal compliance but also to ensure employer and employee alike understand what is required of them, right from the start of the relationship.

-Employers are legally obliged to issue contracts of employment within eight weeks of an employee’s start date, and these should be read, signed and returned by the employee to be retained on file.
+Employers are legally obliged to issue contracts of employment on the first day of employment, and these should be read, signed and returned by the employee to be retained on file.

 Poorly-drafted or non-existent employment contracts are a huge risk to a business, storing up potential problems for the future – particularly if a disciplinary issue or grievance arises.

 Our consultants are specialists in working with business owners, managers and in-house HR departments to provide contracts that are comprehensive, easy to understand and up to date with current legal requirements.